31st Infantry Division (United States): Training

 During mid-1942, six National Guard divisions were used as "virtual pools" by the Army Service Forces to provide cadres and fillers for thousands of new service units not previously envisioned in the Army troop basis, many earmarked for the upcoming Allied invasion of Axis-occupied French North Africa.
 The 30th, 31st, and 33rd Infantry Divisions were stripped of over 50% of their strength, while the 35th, 38th, and 44th Infantry Divisions suffered losses almost as great.
 The 31st Infantry Division declined from a strength of 15,200 in June 1942 to 7,200 in August.
 In the 38 months following its federalization in November 1940, the division gave up 1,453 officers and 22,511 enlisted men, enough personnel to man two divisions' worth of officers and one-and-a-half divisions' worth of enlisted men.

 The 156th Infantry Regiment of the Louisiana National Guard was separated from the 31st Division on 14 July 1942.
 The unit was sent to England and then to Oran, Algeria, where it was redesignated the 202nd Infantry Battalion and assigned to military police duties due to the large number of French-speaking members of the unit.
 Portions of the unit participated in the D-Day landings, with the entire unit being reunited on 24 June 1944.
 The unit was later used to guard allied headquarters and supply lines in liberated territory.
 The unit returned to the US on 11 March 1946.

 The 124th Infantry was temporarily replaced in the 31st Division by the 154th Infantry Regiment (a former designation of the 1st Florida Infantry Regiment from 1921-1923 until it was redesignated the 124th Infantry), which was activated 20 September 1942 in the Army of the United States.
 On 5 April 1944, the 154th Infantry was disbanded and its personnel and equipment used to reactivate the 124th Infantry Regiment.

+The 31st Infantry Division staged at Camp Pickett, near Blackstone, Virginia, until it departed the Hampton Roads Port of Embarkation on 13 March 1944.